Business fined $30,000 for failing to keep record of employee time-sheets.

 Accurately recording hours worked, usually in the form of employee time-sheets, are a mandatory employment requirement.
 Failing to do so is a breach of the Employment Relations Act, leaving businesses exposed not only to fines and enforcement but also exposure to false and inflated claims by disgruntled or dishonest employees.

-Reduce your employment liability by tens of thousands of dollars and fulfill your time-sheet record-keeping requirements, for just $5 per employee per month.
+Reduce your employment liability by tens of thousands of dollars and fulfill your time-sheet record-keeping requirements.

 Get in touch with one of our skilled team here at TimeDock to see how we can help bring efficiency, clarity and insight to your business.